 Crop Type Is Important

-Your decision between rototiller vs plow for small farms should align with what you grow, how you plant, and how frequently you rotate fields.
+Your decision between plow vs rototiller for small farms should align with what you grow, how you plant, and how frequently you rotate fields.
 Matching equipment to the type of your crop reduces labor, improves yields, and also protects soil structure over time.

 Field Crops and Grains – Soybeans, corn, wheat, and cover crops may perform well with plow-based systems, especially on larger acres.
-Plowing helps prepare larger fields; this is where the rototiller vs plow for small farms becomes crop-dependent rather than machine-dependent. true cost of a rototiller vs plow for small farms, years later, in soil structure, organic matter levels, and
+Plowing helps prepare larger fields; this is where the plow vs rototiller for small farms becomes crop-dependent rather than machine-dependent.

 Long-Term Soil Sustainability